James W. Messerschmidt Ph.D.

 - Ph.D.
 University of Stockholm 1979

-James W. Messerschmidt is Distinguished University Professor and Chair of the Criminology Department.
+James W. Messerschmidt is Distinguished University Professor Emeritus of Sociology.
 He received his Ph.D. from the Criminology Institute in the Department of Sociology at the University of Stockholm, Sweden.
-He has published 14 books and over 75 refereed journal articles and book chapters and he teaches White-Collar Crime, Gender and Crime, and Political Crime.
-His research interests focus on: gender, masculinities, and sexualities; criminology, youth crime, and violence; and political sociology.
+He has published 14 books and over 75 refereed journal articles and book chapters.
+His research interests focus on: cognitive sociology; inequalities and intersectionality; gender, masculinities, and sexualities; criminology, youth crime, and violence; and political sociology.